Friday, June 13, 2025

 Choosing the Right Running Shoes

 Shoes are your foundation.
-Visit a specialty store for a gait analysis to find shoes matching your foot type.
-Brands like Brooks, Hoka, and Nike offer models designed for support, cushioning, or speed.
-Replace shoes every 300-500 miles to avoid injury risks.
+Visit a specialty store for gait analysis to find shoes that match your foot type.
+Nike, Hoka, Brooks, etc., shoe models are for support, cushioning, or speed.
+To avoid injury risks, replace shoes every 300-500 miles.

 Comfortable Clothing Options